furechan/pydev-toy/README.md

 # Command line utils to manage simple python projects

 Set of command line utils to manage `pyproject.toml` based projects.
-The command line is built with `click` and can run multiple project related tasks in sequence from the command line.
+The tool `pydev` is built with `click` and can run multiple project related tasks in sequence from the command line.

 ```console